-Join Ben Long for an in-depth discussion in this video Understanding the primary colors of light, part of Learn Photography: Shooting in Raw Mode.
+Join Ben Long for an in-depth discussion in this video Understanding the primary colors of light, part of Exploring Photography: Shooting in Raw Mode.

 - In high school biology class, you might have learned…that the light sensitive part of the back of your eye,…the retina, contains rods and cones.…Rods are very sensitive to brightness…and only register black and white,…while cones can see color.…You might also have learned that your eyes have…far more rods than cones, that your cones…are all packed together into a tiny area…in the center of the retina called the fovea,…and that your color vision shuts off in low light.…What you might not have learned is that…there are three different types of cones.…